Nepal Bhutan Trekking Tour

 Frequently Asked Questions

-Bhutan uses three different types of electrical plugs: the Indian plug, which has two circular pins and is compatible with type C sockets, and the British plug, which has three square pins and is compatible with type G sockets (three thick round pins, compatible with type D sockets).
-Bring adapters for all three.
+Bhutan utilizes three types of electrical plugs: the Indian plug, featuring two circular pins compatible with type C sockets, and the British plug, equipped with three square pins that are compatible with type G sockets (three thick round pins, also compatible with type D sockets).
+Carrying adapters for all three plug types is advisable to ensure compatibility during your stay in Bhutan.

 Reviews